 Open Enrollment (Marketplace) - The time frame in which people can shop for private health insurance on the Virginia Insurance Marketplace.
-The dates are November 1 to January 15 annually.
+The dates are usually November 1 to January 15 annually.

 Open Enrollment (Medicaid Managed Care) - The time frame in which Medicaid/FAMIS Plus members are allowed to change from one MCO to another, without cause, at least once every 12 months.
 Open enrollment depends upon the region where the person lives in Virginia and is done regionally.
 Within sixty (60) days prior to the region's open enrollment effective date, DMAS will inform the member of the opportunity to remain with the current health plan or change to another health plan without cause.
 Those members who do not choose a new MCO within sixty (60) days of the open enrollment period shall remain in his or her current health plan selection until their next open enrollment effective date.
+More information on MCO open enrollment can be found here: https://virginiamanagedcare.com/en/open-enrollment.